vectordxy/stayedcss/README.md

 ## Limitations (Beta Version)

-- StayedCSS is currently only compatible with the **Next.js App Router** environment.
+- As this libraryis currently in **beta version**, stability is not guaranteed.
-- As this is a beta release, stability is not guaranteed.
-It is recommended to thoroughly test before integrating it into your project.
+- Any code, sturcture or function can be changed.
+Features may be modified, added, or removed as I continue to improve and stabilize it.

 ## Contribution